krasimir/actml/README.md

 run(<Y><Message /></Y>); // prints Hello once
 ```

 If we are calling `children` we are getting back an array containing the results of the nested elements.
+Or if the array contains one item we get directly that item.

 ```js
 const X = () => 'foo';